 People often make the mistake of jumping into an abdominal workout without stretching, which makes you do almost all the work with your hips and back; the stressed area around the core muscles makes it hard for them to activate.

 Before you do crunches, put a foam roller in the center of your back, touching the edge of your shoulder blades, stretch your back over the roller, arms up.
 Repeat until your back feels loose.

 • Healthy Diet

 Focus more on plant-based foods including many colors of vegetables and fruits, and whole grains.
 Choose lean sources of protein and low-fat dairy products.
 Reduce consumption of saturated fats found in meat and dairy.
-Moderate fat is what you find in nuts and certain vegetable oils.
+Moderate, healthy fat is what you find in nuts and certain vegetable oils.

 • Olive oil

 Olive oil has components that sends signals to your brain that you’re full.
-You feel less hungry which manages your appetite.
-Try using olive oil in your food or dip some multi-grain bread in one tablespoon olive oil for 15 minutes then eat it, this will keep you from overeating and putting on extra fat.
+You feel less hungry, which manages your appetite.
+Try using olive oil in your food or dip some multi-grain bread in one tablespoon of olive oil for 15 minutes then eat it; this will keep you from overeating and putting on extra fat.

 • Green Tea

 Experts suggest sipping green tea to cut belly fat.
 A 2012 study published in the Journal of Functional Foods showed that those who sipped on 1 1/2 cups of catechin-enriched green tea daily lost 16 times more visceral fat than those who drank green tea without added antioxidants.
 If you drink regular green tea you need 2-4 cups daily for this effect.